kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

 ### Relation Types

 Now that we have some data lets specify how these philosophers relate to these schools.
-First we create the Relation Type and its Role Types:
+First we create the `Relation Type` and its `Role Types`:

 ```java
     RoleType philosopher = mindmapsGraph.putRoleType("philosopher");